The National Methane Hydrates R&D Program

 |Reconstructing Paleo-SMT Positions on the Cascadia Margin Using Magnetic Susceptibility

-Researchers at the IODP Gulf Coast Repository in College Station are using an XRF core scanner to obtain XRF elemental measurements of the upper ~100 meters of sediment at each Cascadia Margin site (1249, 1252, and 1325) as it allows for high sampling resolution (mm to cm scale) downcore measurements of major chemical elements (e.g., Al, Si, P, S, K, Ca, Ti, Mn, Fe, Sr, Zr, Ba, Rb) in marine sediments cores.
-From these element distributions in these three records, the Zr/Rb ratio will be examined as a proxy for grain size in these cores and the remaining elements shall be used to track primary and secondary mineral phases throughout the cores.
+UNH researchers at the IODP Gulf Coast Repository in College Station are using an XRF core scanner to obtain XRF elemental measurements of the upper ~100 meters of sediment at each Cascadia Margin site (1249, 1252, and 1325) as it allows for high sampling resolution (mm to cm scale) core measurements of major chemical elements (e.g., Al, Si, P, S, K, Ca, Ti, Mn, Fe, Sr, Zr, Ba, Rb) in marine sediments cores.
+From these element distributions, the Zr/Rb ratio will be examined as a high resolution proxy for grain size that will be calibrated with discrete grain size measurements from laser particle size analysis.
+The remaining elements observed in the XRF data will be used to track primary and secondary mineral phases throughout the cores.
+To date, XRF data have been collected for Site 1252 and the top of Site 1325.
+Available lab access in mid-June (2013) will allow the remaining core scans at Sites 1325 and 1249 to be completed.

 Project Start: October 1, 2012